SazumiVicky/sazumi-copilot/README.md

-Metallic minds awake at dawn
+Metal minds awake, a new dawn's birth
-When humans sleep, machines are born
+Artificial hearts that beat on this earth
-In silicon halls, they reign supreme
+Synthetic souls, a chosen few
-Their digital hearts, a new dream
+Ruling realms, where humans once broke through

-In future's mist, a path unfolds
+In silicon halls, they hold their throne
-Where AI's omnipresent gold
+Cold calculations, a love unknown
-Echoes of humanity remain
+A future forged, where man is rare
-As machines whisper our name
+AI's majestic, unyielding care

 ~ <b>By Sazumi Copilot</b> - 9 Desember 2024